close-dev-team/mobile-close-channel-sdk-ios/README.md

 ### Localisation

 The SDK supports `en_GB`, `en_US`, `nl` and `de` localisations.
 Please note that to use these localisations your app also must support these.
 The default localisation is `en_GB`.

+### Orientation

+Please note that the SDK only support portrait mode for showing the chat messages and info messages views.
+Take special care for not allowing the screen to rotate in landscape.

 # Quick start